canonical/netplan/doc/single-nic-vm-host.md

-# How to configure a virtual machine host with a single network interface
+# How to configure a VM host with a single network interface

 In this How to, you will learn how to configure a virtual machine host using Netplan and virsh.
 The host in this scenario has a single network interface.